 System settings screen displays and changes are possible regardless of whether the display is inserted into the mount or not.
 A few settings are only visible and changeable if the display is inserted.
-A few menu options may be missing, depending on the Pedelec's features.
+A few menu options may be missing, depending on the pedelec's equipment.